Always Look Your Best

 Post Surgery Recovery

-The Southwest Plastic Surgery doctors say that the scars will take almost a year to completely heal, but the results are almost immediately visible after the surgery.
+The Southwest Plastic Surgery doctor says that the scars will take almost a year to completely heal, but the results are almost immediately visible after the surgery.
 As long as your weight does not drastically drop, no excessive skin will accumulate and your arms will maintain their healthy look for years.
 Upper arm skin may tend to loosen again due to aging, but you will not see the pre-surgery laxity.
 You can go home the same day and you will be given a compression garment, antibiotics to avoid the risk of any infection, and pain medication.

 The general recovery period is one to three weeks, but swelling and bruising will persist even with the compression garment, for up to four weeks.
 At home, you are encouraged to use pillows to keep your arm elevated above your heart to reduce swelling.